zalenix/portaldocs/portal-sdk/templates/top-extensions-alerting.md

 ### What is error configuration?

 Error configuration is an array of criteria to run against that environment and safe deployment stage.
-See definition [below](#client-error-configuration-what-is-safe-deployment-stage).

-### What is safe deployment stage?

-### What is minAffectedUserPercentage?

-This is the minimum number of percentage of users affected by any client error.

-### What is minAffectedUserCount?

-This is the minimum number of users affected by any client error.

 ## How often do they run?